In the summer of 1970, my mother, sister, and I traveled from Victoria to Saskatoon, where Dad had found work as a farm hand.

 I think this might have been the first time that Kim and I had been on a plane, at least that I could recall.
 I remember a few things from our journey: the roar of the prop engines as I watched them in fascination through our small window over the wing, the ground far, far below, turning into small, flat squares of yellow, green, and brown, like some enormous patchwork quilt.

-Dad had been working on the farm of Lou and Sally Hollic all summer, and when we saw him he looked sunburned and happy.
-He was a hand on their farm, working along-side Lou’s son Murray, but with their friendliness and hospitality, it seemed more like Dad was one of the family.
-Sally spoke in a loud, friendly voice that let us know that we were all welcome.
+Dad had been working on the Hollick Farm all summer, and when we saw him he looked sunburned and happy.
+He was a hand on their farm, working along-side their son Murray, but with their friendliness and hospitality, it seemed more like Dad was one of the family.
 In fact, they were probably the loudest, friendliest people I’d ever met!

 Playtime was different on the farm too.
 The “playground” here was seemingly endless wheat fields and skies; the warmest golds and the deepest blues I had ever seen.
 The air was fresh and sweet and the sun was hot.
 It was perfect.
 Kim and I romped around the fields all day long in our bathing suits, playing broomstick ponies with a little blonde boy.
 It was a wonderful feeling of freedom.